mrobson/openstackupi-openshift/README.md

   ssh-rsa <key>
 ```

-5. The `baseDomain` and cluster `name` form your full domain for the cluster
+5. The `baseDomain` and cluster `name` form the domain for the cluster
     - `baseDomain: mattshift.lab`
     - `name: mrobson`
-    - `full domain: *.mrobson.mattshift.lab`
+    - `domain: mrobson.mattshift.lab`
-    - `master-0.mrobson.mattshift.lab`
+    - Example: `master-0.mrobson.mattshift.lab`

-6. From the `openstack-openshift-playbook` directory, configure your group variables for the installation
+6. From the `openstack-openshift-playbook` directory, configure the variables needed for the installation.
+The playbooks will create

 > vi group_vars/all